smancke/docker-intro/README.md

 What is Docker not!
 --------------------
 * Not a virtualisation
-* No seperate kernel
+* No separate kernel
 * No hypervisor

 Installation
 ===============
-Docker is linux based, but there exist convienent solutions to work on Windows and Mac OS X also.
+Docker is linux based, but there exist convenient solutions to work on Windows and Mac OS X also.

 Detailed Instructions: <https://docs.docker.com/installation/>

 The simple way for installation in Ubuntu and Debian:

     curl https://get.docker.com/ | sh

 docker-machine
 ===================
-Simple wrapper over virtualbox (or other backends) to create and manage a docker host.
+Simple wrapper over virtualbox (or other backends) to create and manage a Docker host.

     # create a new machine
     docker-machine create --driver=virtualbox dev